This page is designed to answer the following questions:

 Health and Social Care Act 2012

-The Health and Social Care Act 2012 established Health and Wellbeing Boards (HWBs) to bring together leaders from both health and care settings to collaborate on strategies to improve the health and wellbeing of their local populations.
+The Health and Social Care Act 2012 established Health and Wellbeing Boards (HWBs) to bring together leaders from both health and care settings to collaborate on strategies to improve the health and well-being of their local populations.

 The NHS Long-Term Plan